 Orchestra Hall, home to the Grammy Award-winning Minnesota Orchestra, is a terrific venue for a cultural night out in Minneapolis.
 Along with Tchaikovsky and Rachmaninoff, performances include Disney Fantasia Live in Concert, The Indigo Girls, and Afkham Conducts Schumann.

 While not your typical nightlife, per se, Foshay Tower is the tallest building in the Midwest.
 It makes a great vantage point for panoramic views of Minneapolis.
 Head to the 27th-floor observation deck.
 It’s home to the W Hotel, which has a Prohibition-themed rooftop bar.
-There’s a museum where you can learn all about the building and its architect.
+There’s a museum where you can learn all about the building and its architecture.